Court Mediation: Your Chance to Stop Foreclosure

 - Make two copies of your documents.

-- Send the completed form and financial packet to the court.
+- Send the original completed financial packet to the court.

-- Send a copy of the completed form and packet to the bank’s lawyer.
+- Send a copy of the completed financial packet to the bank’s lawyer.

 - Keep the second copy for yourself.